Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/material.md

 `NURBS surface` primitives carry UVs by design, but `PolyMesh` primitives sometimes need UVs to be added.

-In general, this requires sophisticated tools beyond the scope of Materia, but Materia does provide one node to apply UV coordinates onto meshes: **Project UV**.
+In general, this requires sophisticated UV mapping tools.
+This node provides basic ways of to applying UV coordinates onto `PolyMesh` primitives: **Project UV**.